NSLS-II/project-management/HKL Project Outline.md

     hkl_object.calc.sample.UB
     ```

-    - Note 1: I suspect we will want to add a method `hkl_object.calc.add_current_reflection(h,k,l)` which uses the current real axis location and then calls hkl_object.calc.sampl.add_reflection()`
+    - Note 1: I suspect we will want to add a method `hkl_object.calc.add_current_reflection(h,k,l)` which uses the current real axis location and then calls hkl_object.calc.sample.add_reflection()`

-    - Note 2: we probably also want to be able to use the 'Beamline energy' in the calculation instead of the stored 'energy' (but also have the option of not using it).
+- [ ] **To be able to use the 'Beamline energy' in the calculation instead of the stored 'energy' (but also have the option of not using it)**.
+    - I am not yet sure of exactly how to accomplish this, just throwing out ideas I can think of the following ways:
+        1. an attribute that 'turns on or off' the link between `hkl_object.calc.sample.energy` and the beamlines energy object.
+        2. add an `energy` kwarg to `hkl_object.calc.forward`, `hkl_object.calc.reverse` and `hkl_object.sample.compute_UB`.
+The default of such a kwarg should be `None` and in the case that `energy=None` the Beamlines 'energy' object value is used.
+        3. add duplicates of `hkl_object.calc.forward`, `hkl_object.calc.reverse` and `hkl_object.sample.compute_UB` that use the beamlines energy ophyd object value instead of hkl_object.calc.sample.energy.
 - [ ] Be able to calculate real-space values given the reciprocal-space (hkl) values and vice-versa.
     - This can be done using the built-in hkl methods:
     ```